kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

-# Lab : Analyze data in a Data Warehouse
+# Lab-02 : Analyze data in a Data Warehouse

 ## Overview